Urban Rivals: Tournaments, events and missions

 Each participating player will be able to win daily rewards from the EFC by playing EFC battles.
 These rewards include Battle Points, Clintz, and cards.
 At the end of each week, participating players will receive Clintz and Cryptocoinz, based on their final weekly rankings.
 EFC is also divided into seasons, which last for two weeks.
 At the end of each season, players will receive cards and Credits, based on their final season rankings, in addition to the weekly rewards.

-On December 8, 2008, the game added a new Event creation feature, allowing players above level 40 to create their own customized tournaments.
+On December 8, 2008, the game added a new Event creation feature, allowing players Level 40 and up to create their own customized tournaments.
 Rules can be set with a high degree of flexibility, in terms of scoring, matchmaking and more.
-The community has created more than 10,000 different Events in 3 months, some are based on story-telling, others on guild vs guild.
+The community has created more than 10,000 different Events in 3 months, with some of them based on story-telling, others on guild vs guild.

 On December 18, 2009, the mission feature was introduced.
 Completing missions gives players a new way to receive cards, Clintz, and Credits.
-There are more than 1,000 missions, with more being released with every new release of cards or a clan, as well as for a few characters within each clan.
-These missions also include Legendary Missions, a series of four or five missions related to the clan, which will award the player a Legendary card upon completion (10 Credits if the player already has such a card).
+There are more than 1,000 missions, typically released with every new release of cards or a clan, or a few characters within each clan.
+These missions also include Legendary Missions, a series of four or five missions related to the clan, with the reward of a Legendary card upon completion (10 Credits if the player already has such a card).
 Legendary Missions are unlocked every few weeks or so, and last about a month.

 On November 24, 2015, Arcade Mode was introduced.
 In this game mode, players are challenged to complete 12 series of 10 continuous battles against AI-controlled players, all of which are held in the headquarters of select clans, and are unlocked every week.
 Upon each battle victory, players can acquire stars for knocking out the opponent, finishing with at least 7 Life, or finishing with at least 3 Pillz.
 Players are also provided with two free continues which they can use to restart a battle they lost.
 Completing a HQ also allows players to replay that HQ in Hardcore mode, with no free continues and only one star available for each battle, but also with better completion rewards.
 Players can exchange the stars they have for rewards, from Clintz to cards (including exclusive Legendary cards).